DarkGhostHunter/OpenWRT-NSS-Full/README.md

 Usteer already has some good-for-anything defaults about minimum signal strength and offset.

+> [!NOTE]
+>
+> As a rule of thumb, use wider channels for 5GHz if your _Channel Analysis_ (under _Status_) shows very far neighbors with very low noise.
+Otherwise, stick with a narrower channel for better reach.

 ### 2. Configure your firewall

 The [`configure-firewall`](files/usr/bin/configure-firewall) script disables the firewall entirely, allows OpenWRT management accessible from `wan` (outside), or restores the defaults (enabled).